AdobeDocs/experience-manager-core-components.en/help/using/form-button.md

 ---
 title: Form Button Component
-seo-title: Form Button Component
-description: null
-seo-description: The Core Component Form Hidden component allows for the inclusion of a hidden field in a form.
+description: The Core Component Form Hidden component allows for the inclusion of a hidden field in a form.
-uuid: 22c53cd0-d0bc-4e5d-89f3-5ac4f61a9100
-contentOwner: User
-content-type: reference
-topic-tags: authoring
-products: SG_EXPERIENCEMANAGER/CORECOMPONENTS-new
-discoiquuid: a6e2974a-243f-40ab-903c-c7d3e8615bcc
-disttype: dist5
-gnavtheme: light
-groupsectionnavitems: no
-hidemerchandisingbar: inherit
-hidepromocomponent: inherit
-modalsize: 426x240
-index: y
-internal: n
-snippet: y
 ---

 # Form Button Component{#form-button-component}